proggas/GUI-Calculator-V2/README.md

 # Unsigned Integer Calculator
 ## Description
 This is a calculator that can do addition, subtraction, multiplication, division, and modulo on unsigned integers.
-It was created using Java and its GUI, so that you can interact with it.
+It was created using Java and its GUI so that you can interact with it.

-Negative numbers and results aren't allowed.
+Negative insertions and negative results aren't allowed.

 The integers can be up to 30 digits long.

-There are exceptions built into the program (no dividing by zero, no negative results, overflow, etc.).
+There are exceptions built into the program (no dividing by zero, no negative results, overflow, etc.), but the program might also have bugs that I wasn't able to find during testing.

 --------------------------------------------------------------------------------------------------------------------------------
 ## Running the Program